HarshitPnt/CS3423-DSL/docs/specification.md

 ### Primitive Data Types

 #### Integer:
-Integers are represented by the `int_x` keyword, where `x` is the number of bits used to represent the integer.
+Signed Integers are represented by the `int_x` keyword, where `x` is the number of bits used to represent the integer.
+The language supports 8, 16, 32 and 64 bit integers.

+Unsigned Integers are represented by the `uint_x` keyword, where `x` is the number of bits used to represent the integer.
 The language supports 8, 16, 32 and 64 bit integers.

 #### Character:
 Characters are represented by the `char` keyword.
 The language supports 8 bit characters.